 Even if you'd rolled the dice on old-school IBM

 At my age, I have to invest.
-For me, that means buying stocks, whether the market happens to look overvalued or cheap -- and not selling.
+For me, that means buying stocks, whether the market looks overvalued or cheap -- and not selling.
 That last part goes double whenever I manage to catch lightning in a bottle, like David did with AOL in 1994.
 And it does happen.

 In fact, AOL wasn't the only home run in David's original Rule Breaker portfolio.
 He also bought Starbucks